ck-zhang/px/docs/reference/model.md

 * After `px add` / `px sync`:

-  Same as above, with `pyproject.toml` dependencies and `px.lock` graph populated, and `.px/envs/...` containing a built env.
+  Same as above, with `pyproject.toml` dependencies and `px.lock` graph populated, and `.px/envs/current` pointing at the built env.

 * After `px build`: